Tom-stack3/stocksReminder/README.md

 # stocksReminder
-A C# project I made for managing your stock purchases.\
-It sends a weekly recap for all your stocks.\
+A C# project I made for managing your stock purchases, which sends a weekly recap for all stocks interested in.
-For each stock we generate a graph, that shows the progress of the stock compared to the Nasdaq-100.\
-and calculates the revenue for each stock.
+For each stock we generate a graph, that shows the progress of the stock compared to the Nasdaq-100, and calculates the revenue for each stock.

 ### Weekly reminder example:
 <img src="https://raw.githubusercontent.com/Tom-stack3/stocksReminder/main/images/weekly_email_example.png" alt="" width="300" height="516" />